-Since its 1998 inception nathantrice/RITUALS has toured throughout the United States, Bermuda, Japan, Argentina and Aruba through the last 12 years.
+Since its 1998 inception nathantrice/RITUALS dance. theater. music has toured throughout the United States, Bermuda, Japan, Argentina and Aruba through the last 12 years.
 Nathan and his company have also taught nationally and internationally conducting master classes, workshops and lecture demonstrations.The company has been presented in some of the most prestigious festivals in the U. S., including New York Summer Stage, Jacobs Pillow Dance Festival, The Harkness Dance Festival, City Centers Fall For Dance, Lincoln Center’s Out of Doors Dance Festival, Brooklyn Museum, Aaron Davis Hall’s E-MOVES Festival, Judson Memorial Church’s (DADD) series, Orensanz Foundation for The Arts festival, Symphony Space, Danspace Project Food For Thought Series, and Dance New Amsterdam’s In The Company Of Men Festival.

-Us: a project,conceived and conceptualized by Nathan Trice, explores central ideas of existentialism, including freedom, authenticity, anxiety and the absurd through collaborative collectives composed of philosophers, psychoanalyst, economist, writers, and a number of artistic directors.
+Us: a project,conceived and conceptualized in 2009 by Nathan Trice, explores central ideas of existentialism, including freedom, authenticity, anxiety and the absurd through collaborative collectives composed of philosophers, psychoanalyst, economist, writers, and a number of artistic directors.
 Trice is preparing for the second season of Us: a project to explore the relationships between Capitalism and Schizophrenia.
 The objective of the work is to explore French psychoanalyst/philosopher Felix Guattari’s theories on capitalism and schizophrenia.
 Guattari believed schizophrenia to be an extreme mental state induce by the capitalistic system itself, and one that enforces neurosis as a way of maintaining normalcy.
 Trice is interested in creating a series of deconstructive inquiries based on Guattari’s theories presented in a tableau-like format as a means to illustrate the parts, the assemblage and functioning of those parts, and how that functioning makes up the symbiotic relationships between capitalism and schizophrenia.
 In 2009 Trice premiered Us: a project with a focus on exploring notions and ideas surrounding concepts like “They, Us, Together and Myself”.
 The premier was presented in a very unusual manner by creating four fifteen-minute works that begin and end simultaneously in adjoining quadrant studios after which audience members rotate in a clockwise fashion.
 With-in each studio dancers introduce a series of habitual patterns they either struggle to follow or break free from in an attempt to convey an understanding or response to one of the four dispositions: “They, Us, Together, Myself“.
 The dancers delivered a combination of virtuosic movement, symbolic gesture, sound effects, song and cryptic text that allowed the audience to witness how each of them diagrammatically map out the terrain of their social psychology as a means to understand their disposition.
 The aim of the work was to investigate the external appearances and underlying design of our absurd transitory states of commune, our need to believe in things absurd, our absurdity of togetherness and the absurdities of our ephemeral inner-vision.